-- 1. Number and extent of rills: None, Moderate sheet & rill erosion hazard - 2.
-Presence of water flow patterns: None - 3.
-Number and height of erosional pedestals or terracettes: None to some pedestals - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 10-30% - 5.
+- 1. Number and extent of rills: None to some, Moderate sheet & rill erosion hazard - 2.
+Presence of water flow patterns: None to some - 3.
+Number and height of erosional pedestals or terracettes: None to some pedestals on shallow rooted grasses - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 5-15% - 5.
 Number of gullies and erosion associated with gullies: None - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None, Noderate wind erosion hazard - 7.
+Extent of wind scoured, blowouts and/or depositional areas: None, Moderate wind erosion hazard - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine limited movement

-- Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Moderately resistant to erosion: aggregate stability = 3-5 - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Medium textured deep well drained soils with 50-80% rock fragments throughout profile: Moderate OM (2-4%) - Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Moderate ground cover (40-50%) and gentle to moderate slopes (5-30%) moderately limit rainfall impact and overland flow - 11.
+- Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Moderately resistant to erosion: aggregate stability = 3-5 - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Medium textured (silt loams and gravelly loams) well drained soils that are shallow to seep to bedrock: Low OM (1-2%) - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Moderate ground cover (50-60%) and gentle to moderate slopes (3-30%) moderately limit rainfall impact and overland flow - 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Idaho fescue > Low sagebrush > Bluebunch wheatgrass > forbs > other grasses > other shrubs
+Dominant: Rough fescue > Idaho fescue > Low sagebrush > Sandberg bluegrass > forbs > other grasses > other shrubs